 In the seventeenth century, strange pieces in the form of turned ivory goblets arrived from Coburg at the hands of the Medici in Florence - as part of war booty.
 At first glance, the pieces captivated with their beauty, but immediately behind their magnetism the bloody annihilation of elephants, necessary to build these works, appears only to the delight of the Duke and some courtiers.

-‘Ivory Towers’ is dedicated to the memory of a very brief cut in the history of mankind, but as an example of human's behavior with respect to nature over the centuries, it is enough.
+‘Ivory Towers’ is dedicated to the memory of a very brief time in the history of mankind, but as an example of human behaviour with respect to nature over the centuries.

-These pieces inspired by those Turris Eburnea were made by hand with threads of polylactic acid (PLA), a totally biodegradable material, extracted from the fermentation of sugar cane and sugar beet.
+These pieces inspired by those Turris Eburnea which translates to Ivory Tower, were made by hand with threads of polylactic acid (PLA), a totally biodegradable material, extracted from the fermentation of sugar cane and sugar beet.

-Laura took the Turris Eburnea from the 17th century as the trigger, due to the symbolic content of the original material.
-Then sketched several variants from some of them and divided them into modules that could be used as moulds, some objects of habitual domestic use, such as bottles, glasses and cups, in other cases she put together a cardboard mould on purpose to use as a backup for the desired shapes.
-Laura designed a tool specially made for her to be able to extrude the filament by hand, in many cases, for many hours and finally I glued the different modules with the same PLA filament.
+Laura took the Turris Eburnea from the 17th century as a trigger, due to the symbolic content of the original material.
+She sketched several variants and divided them into modules that could be used as moulds.
+Some objects are of habitual domestic use, such as bottles, glasses and cups; in other cases, she used a cardboard mould on purpose to use as a backup for the desired shapes.
+She designed a tool specially made for her to be able to extrude the filament by hand, in many cases, for several hours and finally, she glued the different modules together with the same PLA filament.